 Entrepreneurs: Brenda Lee Feldman

-InchBug labels were designed to fit the traditional 4oz. baby bottle by Playtex and Gerber and can stretch to accommodate your child’s changing needs.
-They fit everything from baby bottles and sippy cups, to a wide variety of sport bottles and snack containers – even shampoo bottles for camp and college-bound kids.
+InchBug labels were designed to fit the traditional 4oz. baby bottle by Playtex and Gerber and if your child’s needs are changing you can just stretch to accommodate.
+A wide variety of snack containers, sports bottles, baby bottles and sippy cups, they fit everything even shampoo bottles for camp and college-bound kids.

-Original Orbit Labels have provided an innovative labeling solution for daycare necessities.
+An innovative labeling solution for daycare necessities was provided by Original Orbit Labels.
 Their labels are non-adhesive, reusable, and personalized to meet your needs.
-The labels are easy to use – just stretch and release for a snug fit around your bottles, sippy cups, and snack containers.
+For a snug fit around your sippy cups, bottles, and snack containers, just stretch and release the labels.

 More from Shark Tank